colinmurphy/studioforty9-schema/README.md

 # StudioForty9 Magento Schema Module

-This will add hidden schema tags to your product pages.
+This will add hidden schema tags to your product, category, cms and contact pages.

 ## 1. Installation